Evidence Based Intervention & Policy Evaluation Master's Programmes

 Qualitative Methods – a short one-term module that runs in Hilary term.Â

-Your RM paper is examined through five RM assignments, submitted throughout the academic year.
+Your RM paper is examined through three RM assignments, submitted throughout the academic year.
 Each assignment assesses a different aspect of the topics covered across the paper’s modules.
 You typically have several weeks between receiving the assignment instructions and the deadline to submit your work.Â

 There are two distinct pathways structured around a shared core.
 You can focus on the evaluation of micro-level social interventions on the Evidence-Based Intervention pathway or macro-level social policies on the Policy Evaluation pathway.Â